How to Make Buckwheat Cake

 Notes

-• Store this chocolate buckwheat cake in an airtight container in the fridge for up to three days or in the freezer for up to six months.
+• Store this cake in an airtight container in the fridge for up to three days or in the freezer for up to three months.

 • Optional additions: sprinkle some chopped pecans, walnuts, almonds, and/or freshly grated orange zest on top of the glazed cake while the glaze is still wet.